Clement of Alexandria said: Happiness is found in the practice of virtue.

 Leviticus 11:22 says you can eat locusts.
 A la John the Baptist.

 Leviticus 11:23 says you cannot eat winged insects with 4 feet.
 But insects have 6 legs.
-So which insects are kosher to eat has been debated ever since.
+So which insects are kosher to eat and which insects are not kosher to eat has been debated ever since.

 The prophets of God also disagreed and railed against the controversial priestly injuctions of sacrifice.